-If the first variable imported into your dataset is universal, e.g. "Gender", your dataset will consist of most of the individuals from the total database, including people who are dead, emigrated or unborn at the specific time measurement.
-This can be solved by first importing the variable "BEFOLKNING_REGSTAT" measured at the corresponding measurement date, and then keeping all individuals who take the value '1' (= resident in Norway).
+If the first variable imported into your dataset is universal, e.g. "gender", your dataset will consist of most of the individuals from the total database, including people who are dead, emigrated or unborn at the specific time measurement.
+This can be solved by first importing the variable BEFOLKNING_STATUSKODE measured at the corresponding measurement date, and then keeping all individuals who take the value '1' (= resident in Norway).
 Example:

 '''

-require no.ssb.fdb:1 as fdb1
+require no.ssb.fdb:12 as db

 create-dataset demographics

-import fdb1/BEFOLKNING_KJOENN as gender
+import db/BEFOLKNING_KJOENN as gender

-import fdb1/BEFOLKNING_REGSTAT 2005-01-01 as regstat05
+import db/BEFOLKNING_STATUSKODE 2015-01-01 as regstat15

-keep if regstat05 == '1'
+keep if regstat15 == '1'

 '''